Mahboob Rahman Ruhel

 Mahboob Rahman Ruhel (born 8 July 1970) is a Bangladeshi politician, businessman and film producer.
 He is the Chairman of The Peninsula Chittagong Limited since 30 October 2014.
 He won the Bangladesh National Film Award for Best Film and Best Screenplay awards for the film No Dorai.
-He is the founder and Chairman of ShowMotion Limited which owns the Star Cineplex movie theaters.
+He is the founder and Chairman of Show Motion Limited which owns the Star Cineplex movie theaters.
 Additionally, he is the managing director of Sayeman Beach Resort.
 Currently, Mahboob is also the Chairman of Board of iFarmer.asia.

 Background and education

 Mahboob's father Mosharraf Hossain is an Awami League politician, having previously served as Jatiya Sangsad member from the Chittagong-1 constituency and a former minister of the government of Bangladesh.
 Mahboob earned his bachelor's degree in information systems and computer science from the University of Texas at Arlington.
 In 1995, he studied Business Administration at The University of Dallas.
 He completed EMBA in 2009 from Aalto University Executive Education.